-To apply, please submit the following materials to Anna Ashton ([email protected]) and reference “GA Manager” in the subject line of your email:
+To apply, please submit the following materials to Rory Murphy ([email protected]) and reference “GA Manager or Senior Manager” in the subject line of your email:

-- A resume and cover letter explaining your qualifications for the position [and stating your salary requirements];
+- A resume and cover letter explaining your qualifications for the position;

 Salary will be competitive for non-profit organizations and commensurate with experience.
 For background on USCBC, see www.uschina.org.